lesmana/gpl-summary-for-readmes/README.md

-basically only edit the .m4 files. a makefile will generate the rest out of the .m4 files. m4 is a templating language of old.
+basically only edit the .m4 files. a makefile will generate the rest out of the .m4 files. m4 is a templating language of old. as is makefile a build system of old.

-to change the license summary edit the a-gpl.m4 file. the makefile will generate gpl.txt and agpl.txt from the .m4 file. since the diff of the gpl and agpl summary is only one line (and the obvious change from gpl to agpl) both summaries are packed in one file. an m4 conditional expression controls the differing line. you should try hard to keep the diff to be only one line.
+to change the license summary edit the a-gpl.m4 file. the makefile will generate gpl.txt and agpl.txt from the .m4 file. since the diff of the gpl and agpl summary is only one line (apart from the obvious change from gpl to agpl) both summaries are packed in one file. an m4 conditional expression controls the differing line. you should try hard to keep the diff to be only one line.